 Lawn tasks in March

-Lawns had a hard time over the prolonged school holidays, with beaches and other recreational areas being closed.
-They were robustly used for playing on and some were also covered with portable plastic swimming pools – something that leaves a big yellow footprint after a week or two.
+Lawns always have a bad time over the December holidays.
+The are robustly used for playing on and some are also covered with portable plastic swimming pools – something that leaves a big yellow footprint after a week or two.
 Summer also causes other problems, like animal abuse, heat and drought, thatch buildup, weed infestation and insects that attack a stressed lawn.
 Time to fix it with these lawn tasks!

 - Keep the surface clear